ALTIBASE/Documents/Manuals/Altibase_7.1/eng/CLI User's Manual.md

 ### How to Process LOB Data

-Altibase uses a LOB Locator in the CLI to handle LOB data processing.
-The LOB Locator is an internal data structure of the Altibase server corresponding to a unique value for LOB data.
-To perform operations on LOB data, the LOB Locator should be obtained first, which allows users to read from or write to the LOB data.
-Since the LOB Locator points to LOB data at a specific point in time with respect to MVCC, it is bound to the transaction that generated it and shares its lifecycle.
+Altibase uses a **LOB Locator** in the CLI to handle LOB data processing.
+The LOB Locator is an internal data structure of the Altibase server corresponding to a unique value for LOB data and allows users to read from or write to the LOB data.
+Therefore, the LOB Locator should be obtained first to process LOB data.
+Since the LOB Locator points to LOB data at a specific point in time with respect to MVCC, the LOB Locator is bound to the transaction that generated it and shares its lifecycle.

 #### Disabling Auto-Commit Mode

 Because LOB Locators are transaction-bound, **when using LOB Locators in the CLI to handle LOB data, it is essential to disable auto-commit mode.**

 Disabling auto-commit mode allows CLI functions for obtaining LOB Locators and for reading and writing LOB data to operate as individual tasks within a single transaction, enabling sharing of the LOB Locator.
-Conversely, in auto-commit mode, each CLI function operates within its own individual transaction, preventing sharing of the LOB Locator between two transactions.
+Conversely, in auto-commit mode, each CLI function operates within its transaction, preventing the sharing of the LOB Locator between two transactions.

 > **Considerations When Committing Transactions Using LOB Locators**